TheGnarCo/venture/README.md

 ## About

-This gem provides a framework for service-layer code in Ruby apps backed by databases.
-It implements the following, in ascending order of perverse implications:
+This gem provides a framework for service-layer code in Ruby apps backed by ActiveRecord.
+It implements the following, in ascending order of perverse implications for debugging:

 - Services either complete successfully or raise; i.e., every service call is a bang method
 - On success, one or more events are recorded indicating what happens, and on failure, one or more events are created indicating what went wrong